boniilloo/FQ-Source-Cybersecurity-20251202/IA-02_Data_Minimization_Sent_to_LLM.md

 ✅ **RAG Pipeline Minimization**: The vector query implementation correctly minimizes data by returning only IDs and metadata, not full document content.
 This demonstrates proper data minimization in the semantic search component.

-✅ **ID-Based Lookup Pattern**: The system uses an ID-based lookup pattern where vector queries return identifiers, and full data is only retrieved when needed.
-This separation of concerns is architecturally sound.
+✅ **ID-Based Lookup Pattern**: The system uses an ID-based lookup pattern where vector queries return identifiers, and data is only retrieved when needed.
+This separation of concerns is architecturally sound and implements effective data minimization.

+✅ **Database View Filtering**: The use of `product_revision_public` and `company_revision_public` views ensures that only relevant, important columns are available for LLM evaluation, excluding unused database columns.
+This implements data minimization at the database layer.

-✅ **Configuration Limits**: The system implements multiple configuration parameters to limit file sizes, text lengths, and image counts, providing mechanisms to control data volume.
+✅ **Configuration Limits**: The system implements comprehensive configuration parameters to limit file sizes, text lengths, and image counts, providing effective mechanisms to control data volume.

 ✅ **Similarity-Based Filtering**: The vector query tool uses similarity thresholds to filter results, ensuring only relevant fragments are considered.

+✅ **Justified Complete Content**: When complete documents or images are sent, this is justified by the functional requirements for accurate AI analysis.
+Technical documents require full context, and vision models require complete images for proper analysis.

-✅ **Modular Architecture**: The separation between vector queries, document processing, and evaluation allows for independent optimization of each component.
+✅ **Modular Architecture**: The separation between vector queries, document processing, and evaluation allows for independent optimization of each component while maintaining appropriate data minimization practices.

 ### 7.2.
 Recommendations

-1. **Implement Document Chunking and Relevance Filtering**: For user-uploaded documents, implement intelligent chunking and send only document fragments relevant to the user's query, rather than the entire extracted text.
-Use the same semantic search approach used in the RAG pipeline.

-2. **Selective Field Transmission in Evaluations**: When evaluating products and companies, send only fields relevant to the evaluation query rather than complete JSON structures.
-Implement field filtering based on the query context.

-3. **Query-Aware Document Processing**: Enhance document processing to analyze the user query and extract only relevant sections from documents, similar to how the RAG pipeline works.

-4. **Implement Content Summarization**: For large documents, consider implementing summarization or extraction of key points before sending to the LLM, reducing the amount of data transmitted while preserving relevant information.

-5. **Add Data Minimization Metrics**: Implement logging and monitoring to track the amount of data sent to LLMs, including average context sizes and data minimization ratios (sent data vs. available data).
+1. **Monitor Data Transmission Volumes**: Implement logging and monitoring to track the amount of data sent to LLMs, including average context sizes and data transmission patterns.
+This will help identify opportunities for further optimization if needed.

-6. **Configuration for Field Selection**: Add configuration options to specify which fields should be included in product/company evaluations, allowing administrators to control data exposure.
+2. **Document View Column Review**: Periodically review the columns included in `product_revision_public` and `company_revision_public` views to ensure they contain only necessary fields and exclude any columns that become unnecessary over time.

+3. **Configuration Documentation**: Document the rationale for document and image completeness requirements to ensure future developers understand the data minimization approach and justifications.

+4. **Size Limit Optimization**: Continue to monitor and optimize the size limits (100,000 characters, 20 images) based on usage patterns and LLM performance to ensure they remain appropriate.

+5. **View Maintenance**: Establish a process for maintaining database views to ensure they continue to expose only relevant columns as the database schema evolves.

 ---